 According to Kernick, a key risk for most enterprises running ICS is that they often don’t even know if their systems have been compromised.

 “I’m moderately surprised that we have not seen more industries ravaged by ransomware,” says Kernick.
-He acknowledged that it is unlikely any breach of security would compromise private data, so companies would not be obliged to disclose any compromise.
+He acknowledges that it is unlikely any breach of security would compromise private data, so companies would not be obliged to disclose any compromise.

 Under Australia’s notifiable data breaches scheme, only data breaches involving personal information that are likely to result in serious harm to any individual need to be reported to the authorities.